NLC823/p2NicholasCleaver/README.md

 - Fuel Economy (Average miles per gallon)
 - Settings

 There are 5 controls that the user can use to interact with the dashboard split amongst 2 buttons and a switch.
+See the image below along with the following bullet points for an explanation:

 <div style="text-align: center">
 <img src="/Images/dash-controls.jpg" height=500>